(Cancer of the Testicle)

 - Is follow-up treatment necessary for testicular cancer?
 What does it involve?

 - Are clinical trials (research studies) available for men with testicular cancer?

 - Patient Comments: Testicular Cancer - Symptoms

 - Patient Comments: Testicular Cancer - Treatments

 - Find a local Oncologist in your town

-Testicular cancer is a disease in which cells become malignant (cancerous) in one or both testicles.
+- Testicular cancer is a disease when testicular cells become abnormal (malignant) in one or both testicles.

 Viewers share their comments

 Testicular Cancer - Symptoms Question: What were the symptoms and signs associated with testicular cancer in you or your partner?